One scandal too many: British PM Boris Johnson resigns

 Johnson offered shifting explanations about what he knew and when he knew it.
 That just heightened the sense that the prime minister couldn’t be trusted.

-Key Cabinet members Javid and Sunak, who were responsible, respectively, for fighting COVID-19 and inflation, helped trigger the crisis when they resigned within minutes of each other Tuesday.
+Key Cabinet members Javid and Sunak, who were responsible, respectively, for fighting COVID-19 and inflation, resigned within minutes of each other Tuesday.
 That set off the wave of departures by their colleagues.

 Now with a leadership election upon them, the Conservatives will have to decide whether they can stomach Johnson as a caretaker leader, a job that normally entails saying little and doing nothing.